10 Tips to Make the Most of Your Next Banking Conference

 Why?
 Even if your hotel room is in the conference venue, you may be invited to a special session or a cocktail hour, and want to be able to freshen up quickly.

 Don’t forget to consider your bag, too!
-It’s tough to try to carry you water bottle, papers, badge, and still try to shake hands with your new connections.
+It’s tough to try to carry your water bottle, papers, and badge, and still try to shake hands with your new connections.
 A polished backpack or laptop bag can help.